 - Pull the top of the slip knot through.
 It will look like a loop on the surface of the fabric.

 - *Insert the hook back into the fabric a short distance away.
 Yarn over.

 - Pull through the loop.
 You now have 2 loops on top.

 - Pull the last loop through the first loop.
 This is your first surface slip stitch.

 Slip stitch can form a decorative edging around your crochet fabric.
 It will give a smoother appearance to the edges of the fabric.
 You can choose to do it in the same color as the base fabric, or in a contrasting color as a decorative edging.

-To make decorative shapes or monograms on your work, mark the shape or initials on the fabric with a removable marker.
+Surface slip stitches can be used to make decorative shapes or monograms on your work.
+Start by marking the shape or initials on the fabric with a removable marker.
 Slip stitch along the top of your fabric along those lines, in a contrasting color.

-This useful little stitch can also be used as a seam to join items together- either pieces of a garment or to join motifs for a granny square type of blanket.
+This useful little stitch can also be used as a seam to join items together- either pieces of a garment or to join granny squares for a blanket.
 It is great for those of you who dislike the ‘sewing together' part of crochet work.
 It also results in a very neat, evenly spaced seam.

 How to Slip Stitch Crochet - In Conclusion